 You can save trees and reduce landfill waste with by making a quick phone call or sending an email.
 Take time on Earth Day to contact retailers who send unwanted catalogs and direct mail packages that end up in the trash.
 Opt for emails instead.
 Furthermore, change your paper billing statements to online statements.
 Lastly, start a social media campaign to encourage your friends and family to do the same.

 7. PLANT YOUR OWN VEGETABLE GARDEN.

 8. SUPPORT YOUR LOCAL FARMER’S MARKET.

-Buying produce from local farmers not only guarantees you fresher, more delicious fruits and vegetables, but it also helps the environment.
-According to the Center for Urban Education about Sustainable Agriculture (CUESA), food in the U.S. travels an average of 1,500 miles to get to your plate using large amounts of natural resources (especially fossil fuels).
-Sustainable agriculture uses fewer resources reducing the pollution to our water, land, and air.
+Buying produce from local farmers not only guarantees you fresher fruits and vegetables, but it also helps the environment.
+According to the Center for Urban Education about Sustainable Agriculture (CUESA), food in the U.S. travels an average of 1,500 miles to get to your plate.
+This uses large amounts of natural resources (especially fossil fuels).
+Sustainable agriculture, however, uses fewer resources and reduces pollution to our water, land, and air.

 9. CONSERVE ENERGY.

 Walk, ride your bike, take public transportation, or car pool to work and social activities.
-Turn off the lights and unplug appliances and chargers when not in use.
-Take shorter showers and don’t leave the water running when you brush your teeth, wash dishes, etc.
+In addition, turn off lights and unplug appliances and chargers when not in use.
+Take shorter showers and don’t leave the water running when brushing your teeth or washing dishes.

 Tell us what you’re doing to celebrate Earth Day!
 Have a great idea to protect our environment?
 Share it with us.